-- > Comply with the provisions of their relevant ICE contract or service agreement. - Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities. - Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately.
+- ➤ Comply with the provisions of their relevant ICE contract or service agreement. - ➤ Comply with the ICE national detention standards applicable to the facility, generally PBNDS 2011. - Comply with the CDC's Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention

+Facilities.

+- ➤ Report all confirmed and suspected COVID-19 cases to the local ERO Field Office Director (or designee), Field Medical Coordinator, and local health department immediately.

-- Notify both the ERO Field Office Director (or designee) and Field Medical Coordinator as soon as practicable, but in no case more than twelve hours after identifying any detainee who meets the CDC's identified populations potentially being at higher risk for serious illness from COVID-19 and/or the subclasses certified in Fraihat v.
-ICE, supra.
-These populations and subclasses include:
+- Evaluate all new admissions within five days of entering ICE custody to determine whether the detainees fall within the populations identified by the CDC as potentially being at higher risk for serious illness from COVID-19 and/or the subclasses certified in Fraihat v.
+ICE, --- F. Supp.
+3d ---, 2020 WL 1932570 (C.D.
+Cal.
+Apr.
+20, 2020), and notify both the ERO Field Office Director (or designee) and Field Medical Coordinator, as well as the detainee and his or her counsel, as soon as practicable, but in no case more than twelve hours after identifying any detainee who meets the CDC's identified populations potentially being at higher risk for serious illness from COVID-19 and/or falls under any of the categories enumerated below:

+- Older Adults (55 plus);

 - People who are pregnant;

 - People of all ages with chronic health conditions, including:

-- o Cancer;
+- o Cancer:

 - o Chronic kidney disease;

 - o COPD (chronic obstructive pulmonary disease);

-- o Immunocompromised state (weakened immune system) from solid organ transplant;
+- Immunocompromised state (weakened immune system) from solid organ transplant;

 - o Obesity (body mass index [BMI] of 30 or higher);

 - o Serious heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies;

-- o Sickle cell disease;
+- Sickle cell disease;

 - o Type 2 diabetes mellitus;

 - o Asthma (moderate-to-severe);

-- Cerebrovascular disease (affects blood vessels and blood supply to the brain);
+- o Cerebrovascular disease (affects blood vessels and blood supply to the brain);

-- o Cystic fibrosis;
+- Cystic fibrosis;

 - o Hypertension or high blood pressure;

-- o Immunocompromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines;

-- o Neurologic conditions, such as dementia;

-- o Liver disease;

-- o Pulmonary fibrosis (having damaged or scarred lung tissues);

-- o Smoking;